disblu/mexican-states/README.md

 rails g mexican:states:install
 ```

-This command will create 3 models (State, City and Neighborhood) and it's going to populate the database.
+This command will create 3 models (State, City and Neighborhood) and it's going to populate the database with the data of each state, city and neighborhood of Mexico.

 ## Development